Ferryside: History

 Originating as a landing-place on the ferry route to Llansteffan (the ferry was used by Giraldus Cambrensis in 1188), Ferryside developed as a fishing village.
 In 1844 the population of the parish was 895.

 Much of the village developed after 1852, when it became linked to Carmarthen and Swansea by Isambard Kingdom Brunel's South Wales Railway.

 Amenities

 School

 There is a school that has been there for over 150 years.

 Worship

 The parish church is St Ishmael's, built on a rock near the shore.
 In 2006, the graveyard and grounds were selected for an innovative project aimed at encouraging biodiversity in churchyards.
 There are two chapels near the centre of the village and another church, St Thomas, in the centre of the village.

 Facilities

-Ferryside has a post office, a public house (The White Lion), a sports and social club (previously the rugby club), a general store, hotel (Three Rivers Hotel & Spa), restaurant-caterer (Pryd O Fwyd), antiques shop and caravan park.
+Ferryside has a post office, a public house (The White Lion), a sports and social club (previously the rugby club), a general store, hotel (Three Rivers Hotel & Spa), antiques shop and caravan park.